-The P1687 IJTAG standard is not meant to work in isolation from any other standard or to replace any standard that has already been adopted by the industry.
-Many of the activities associated with both IC test and debug, and board test and debug already involve the family of 1149.1 Boundary-Scan Standards for board test, the 1500 ECT Standard for core test and the 5001 Nexus Standard for software debug.
-Now the P1687 embedded instrumentation standard has been added to optimize and manage the use of embedded instruments.
+The IEEE 1687 IJTAG standard is not meant to work in isolation from any other standard or to replace any standard that has already been adopted by the industry.
+Many of the activities associated with both IC and board test and debug already involve the family of IEEE 1149.1 Boundary-Scan Standards for board test, the IEEE 1500 ECT Standard for core test and the IEEE-ISTO 5001 Nexus Standard for software debug.
+Now the 1687 embedded instrumentation standard has been added to optimize and manage the use of embedded instruments.